-- Depicts a far future frontier setting where various factions fight for wealth, faith and survival as the inevitable doom that is the Maelstrom approaches
+- The Maelstrom's Edge setting depicts a far future frontier where factions fight for wealth, faith and survival as the inevitable doom that is the Maelstrom approaches

 In the far future, humanity had colonized large parts of the galaxy's spiral arm.
 Then disaster hit.
 A violent explosion of energy known as the Maelstrom erupted at the heart of humanity's worlds, destroying the core of human civilization and expanding rapidly to threaten more worlds.
 The edge of the storm forms the frontier where Maelstrom's Edge battles are played out.
 On the edge worlds, those who have the means will have left.
 Those who remain are those trapped behind, including many stellargees from other now destroyed planets unable to go any further, but also those who see profit in the unstable situation these worlds find themselves in, as well as those who make it their mission to save as many as they can, be that physically or in spirit.
 The enormous movement of people, disintegrating governments and conflicting goals of those who remain inevitably lead to strife as the circumstances are exploited by the powerful factions at the Maelstrom's Edge.